ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Overview

-IBM Cloud diagrams organize a solution with boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc. on which services and applications are deployed.
+IBM Cloud diagrams organize a solution with primary boxes that represent the deployedOn relationship for locations (logical, virtual, physical) of platforms, infrastructure, network, etc, on which services and applications are deployed, and secondary boxes (Instance Group, Resource Group, Security Group) that represent the deployedTo relationship for grouping services and applications deployed on primary boxes.

 ![VPCArchitecture](/images/ibm_vpc_architecture_power_drawio.png)

+To use IBM Cloud catalog icons refer to [Catalog Icons](https://l2fprod.github.io/myarchitecture/).

 To automate creation of Terraform for IBM Virtual Private Cloud refer to [Terraformer](https://github.com/ibm-cloud-architecture/terraformer).